FusionBrah/Discord-app/README.md

 ## Features
 - Responds to @mentions in your Discord server
-- Uses Google Gemini API for AI responses
+- Uses Google Gemini 2.0 API for AI responses (with updated integration)
 - Backend-only character persona (cannot be changed by Discord users)
 - Remembers recent conversation history per channel
 - Avoids repeating the same response to similar questions